Huxpro/huxpro.github.io/README.md

 featured-condition-size: 1     # A tag will be featured if the size of it is more than this condition value
 ```

-The only one thing need to be paid attention to is the `featured-condition-size`: A tag will be featured if the size of it is more than this condition value.
-Internally, a condition template `{% if tag[1].size > {{site.featured-condition-size}} %}` is used to do the filter.
+The only thing need to be paid attention to is `featured-condition-size`, which indicate a criteria that tags need to have to be able to "featured".
+Internally, a condition `{% if tag[1].size > {{site.featured-condition-size}} %}` are made.

-#### Friends
+### Friends

-Friends is a very common feature of a blog seeing the SEO, so I add it in V1.1 release to help that.
+Friends is a common feature of any blog.
+It helps with SEO if you have a bi-directional hyperlinks with your friends sites.
-Friends can also live without enable sidebar, also be displayed in the bottom when sidebar unable, and be displayed in every post page bottom.

-You can just add your friends information in `_config.yml` with a familiar JSON syntax and everything is done, very easy:
+This module can live when sidebar is off as well.

+Friends information is configured as a JSON string in `_config.yml`

 ```
 # Friends